philiplane5000/tech-news-scraper/README.md

 * Final Article page without image and the div is not responsive

+* My library page not responsive due to button widths

+* Create function for renderComments()

 * `Clean Slate` button needs to remove saved articles from DB after confirming with user, "Clear All Articles from Library?"

 * Create `ORM.js` file to act as go-between for routes and MongoDB